kapiaszczyk/library-JPA-project/README.md

 So far, the database is fully mapped and I have created multiple queries.
 All the queries are tested using JUnit5.
 I have used Spring profiles to separate the test and development environments.
 You can find the docker image of the whole application [here](https://hub.docker.com/layers/kapiaszczyk/library-app/v1/images/sha256:3389cce4de7047b2f4bbb3efa93b545d31de2a9f6b855a4d7303a849cc19a852).

 ### The database
 The original database was designed using Oracle Data Modeler and was supposed to manage multiple libraries, that have a shared account and loan system, but separate book inventories.
-Below you can find the database schema.
-The database project is quite simple and might not be the best example of a database design, but nonetheless it was a good learning experience.

 <!-- DB SCHEMA -->
 #### Database Schema